 - Thermomechanical stress management: not having to manage deformation,

 - Quality, safety and storage of coolant,

 Let’s take the example of thermal management in aeronautics.
 In this sector, electronics cooling will represent the largest market size between 2021 and 2026 due to the increasing demand for automation (Source : Temisth).

 The challenge: more electronics need to be housed in a smaller and tighter space.

-In the aerospace and defence industry, machined cold plates are used to cool embedded (weightless and compact) systems such as radars or control and power electronics.
-These machined cold plates are very specific: they have a transient cycle, i.e. they are used both to cool and to heat the parts.
+In the aerospace and defence industry, chill plates are used to cool embedded (weightless and compact) systems such as radars or control and power electronics.
+These liquid cold plates are very specific: they have a transient cycle, i.e. they are used both to cool and to heat the parts.

 The challenge: low volume production due to the very restrictive market type, which is subject to national regulations.

-Thus, the market of machined cold plates has been growing rapidly for the last decade, especially in the field of power electronics, laser, medical equipment and automotive as shown in the graph below.
+Thus, the market of liquid cold plates has been growing rapidly for the last decade, especially in the field of power electronics, laser, medical equipment and automotive as shown in the graph below.

 FSW machined cold plate market growth

 Source : Temisth